UCloud datacenter migration

 |---|---|

-| Before April 20, 2026 | If you have data in AAU/K8s or AAU/VM, you must finish transferring it to SDU/K8s by this date.
+| Before April 27 8:00 am, 2026 | If you have data in AAU/K8s or AAU/VM, you must finish transferring it to SDU/K8s by this time.
 After this, any data left behind will be permanently deleted. |

-| Last week of April 2026 | UCloud will be offline for up to 72 hours while the migration takes place.
+| ** From April to 27 May 4** | Downtime for all UCloud services.
 You will not be able to access the platform during this time. |

 | May 4, 2026 | The new datacenter is up and running.
 UCloud is back online with your migrated data. |